SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Unfortunately, most health insurance plans don’t cover hearing aids.
 With some hearing aids costing well over $5,000 for a pair, the purchase can make a dent in your wallet.
 Lively offers a more cost-effective option by selling hearing aids directly to consumers online or over the phone.
 Lively’s hearing aids start at $1,195 per pair and go up to $1,995 if you want the advanced, rechargeable model.
 That includes free shipping, three years of remote care with an audiologist, the Lively app, and more.
-The battery-powered model is $1,850 per pair.

 Money-Saving Tip: Lively runs online sales throughout the year that could save you a few hundred dollars on your hearing aids.
 Be on the lookout for these deals as you shop!

 Though Lively lacks a truly “invisible” hearing aid model, they come pretty close with their BTE devices.
 The petite design and clever color options allow Lively hearing aids to blend in behind the ear.
-Both hearing aid models are Bluetooth-enabled and come with follow-up care from a Lively audiologist, all while costing 50 percent less than the national average for hearing aids.
-Lively is difficult to top for older adults looking for a nearly-invisible BTE hearing aid they can buy online.
+All three hearing aid models are Bluetooth-enabled and come with follow-up care from a Lively audiologist, while costing 50 percent less than the national average for hearing aids.
+Lively is difficult to top for older adults looking for an inexpensive nearly invisible BTE hearing aid they can buy online.
 Visit this year’s Lively review to learn more about this provider.

 By offering limited features, models, colors, and technology, MDHearingAid can price their hearing aids very low.
-Plus, by cutting out the middleman and selling directly to customers via their website or phone, customers get to keep even more money in their wallets.
-A pair of hearing aids from MDHearingAid could cost you $799.99 to $1,919.98, which is thousands of dollars less than what you would pay for a pair of custom-fit, invisible hearing aids from a hearing clinic.
+Plus, by cutting out the middleman and selling directly to customers via their website or over the phone, they let customers keep even more money in their wallets.
+Currently, the AIR costs $799.99 per pair, the VOLT costs $1,199.99 per pair, and the VOLT MAX costs $1,899.98 per pair.
+Sales are extremely common, so if you time it right, you can snag a pair for $299.98.

-MDHearingAid offers value to seniors who want a basic, nearly invisible hearing aid.
-Though these BTE-style hearing aids aren’t as discreet as some others we’ve seen, they come pretty close, not to mention at an affordable price.
-Keep in mind if you’re looking for hearing aids that blend in, MDHearingAid only offers beige devices.
-Their hearing aids will be more noticeable on someone with darker hair or complexion.
+MDHearingAid offers value and comfort to older adults who want a basic, nearly invisible hearing aid.
+Though these BTE-style hearing aids aren’t as discreet as some others we’ve seen, they come pretty close, and they’re affordable.
+Keep in mind that if you’re looking for hearing aids that blend in, MDHearingAid offers beige devices only.
+Their hearing aids will be more noticeable on someone with darker hair or a darker complexion.
 Head to this year’s MDHearingAid review for a closer look at the brand.

-Invisibility is important to many people who have hearing loss, simply because it’s nice to have hearing aids that enhance hearing without getting in the way, especially if you wear glasses.
+Invisibility is important to many people who have hearing loss, simply because it’s nice to have hearing aids that enhance hearing without getting in the way, especially if you regularly wear glasses or a mask.
 Of course, that doesn’t mean just any invisible hearing aid will do.
-Below are some other functions to look out for in an invisible hearing aid:
+Below are some other functions to look for in an invisible hearing aid.

-Caveat: Because all invisible hearing aids only have one microphone, there will be limitations to how well they can separate speech from background noise.
-If you are interested in an invisible hearing aid, it is advisable to request Speech in Noise testing during your hearing test to determine if a remote microphone is warranted.
+Caveat: Because IIC hearing aids have only one microphone, they will be limited in how well they can separate speech from background noise.
+If you are interested in an invisible hearing aid, it is advisable to request speech-in-noise testing during your hearing test to determine if a remote microphone is warranted.
 On the other hand, BTE hearing aids have dual microphones, so if you’re okay with slightly visible (but still discreet) hearing aids, they’re worth considering.

-No hearing aid will completely eliminate feedback, but the good ones will significantly suppress it to make it more comfortable for you to hear.
-When shopping for an invisible hearing aid that’s right for you, it’s important to ask your hearing provider for hearing aids that have advanced feedback cancellation if you are sensitive to feedback.
+No hearing aid will completely eliminate feedback, but the good ones will significantly suppress it to make your hearing more comfortable.
+It’s important to ask your hearing provider for hearing aids that have advanced feedback cancellation if you are sensitive to feedback.

-Pro Tip: Want to learn more about how hearing aids technology?
+Quick Tip: Want to learn more about hearing aid technology?
 Visit our guide on how hearing aids work for a closer look.

 Your doctor will ultimately determine whether your level of hearing loss will require multiple hearing channels for best hearing results, but it’s good to consider this.
 A multi-channel hearing aid isn’t necessarily better, but it helps the hearing aid divide sounds into more frequency sections for separate analysis.
 Having more channels may be beneficial if you have complex hearing loss.

 Being able to communicate with others on the phone easily is important.
 See whether your potential invisible hearing aid offers Bluetooth streaming or some other form of easy phone use, like a specific program in your hearing aid that your provider may set up.
-Hearing aids and phones do not always work together seamlessly, so be sure to ask your hearing provider about the different set-up options out there.
+Hearing aids and phones do not always work together seamlessly, so be sure to ask your hearing provider about the different setup options.

 Some invisible hearing aids are “smart” enough to “learn” the wearer.
 By this, we mean that they can internally record the number of hours the hearing aids are worn, volume preferences, and the nature of the wearer’s usual sound environments, for example.
-This feature can be practical for users to fine-tune their hearing experience, and provide audiologists a way to identify and resolve certain types of hearing issues experienced.
+This feature can help users to fine-tune their hearing experience and provide audiologists a way to identify and resolve certain types of hearing issues.

-If you experience ringing in the ears, you will need an invisible hearing aid that boasts Tinnitus masking as a feature.
-These hearing aids have sound generators that produce various sounds to offset the perceived loudness of Tinnitus.
-While it’s a relatively new feature, it has proven to be useful, and definitely worth looking into if it’s a concern for your individual lifestyle!
+If you experience ringing in the ears, you will need an invisible hearing aid that boasts tinnitus masking as a feature.
+These hearing aids have sound generators that produce various sounds to offset the perceived loudness of tinnitus.
+While it’s a relatively new feature, it has proven to be useful, so it’s definitely worth looking into if it’s a concern for you.
 And, if tinnitus is the main reason you’re looking for hearing aids, be sure to review our list of the best hearing aids for tinnitus.